 Taking Bufo alvarius Outside a Retreat

-Retreats aren’t for everyone, and if you’re experienced with psychedelics you might feel you are up to the task of preparing your own trip space.
+Retreats aren't for everyone, and if you've used psychedelics before, you might think you're capable of setting up your own trip environment.

 - Know the space.
-Be aware of where the amenities are, and where to go for food, water, and outside assistance.
-Keep everything comfortable, and make sure the tripper is safe.
+Know where the amenities are, as well as where to get food, water, and outside help.
+Help maintain a comfortable environment and ensure the tripper’s safety.

 - Know how to keep the tripper safe.
 Bufo can have intense effects, and trippers often lose control of their body.
-Prepare the environment so that you will be able to control any wild movements, and calm the tripper if they are in distress.
+A good sitter must prepare the environment to be able to control any wild movements and calm the tripper down if they are in distress.

 - Know the tripper.
-Understand why they’re taking Bufo, and what they might need from you during the trip.
-Lay out any specific boundaries either of you might have regarding physical contact.
+Recognize why they're taking Bufo and what they may require during the journey.
+Set any precise physical contact boundaries beforehand.

 Some basic tips for setting up an at-home Bufo experience are: